 Although they have decided to choose the sun over their rainy weather, all these people miss their local food and their habits, so they tend to congregate wherever possible.
 They have their favourite restaurants, bars and clubs where they can recreate their familiar atmosphere.
 They can’t live without their Cheddar cheese or without their English breakfast, so they always tend to choose places where these things are readily available.
 This is how expat communities get born.
 Once the core is there, it starts to expand, as more and more people come to join the group.
 They like to be neighbours, they enjoy sharing thoughts and feelings about their new country, as well as memories of their old one.

 If you are new to the expat life and you want to find some popular places in Spain for British expats, you should start by searching online for discussion forums on such topics.
-Expats tend to be very active in forums and groups, so you’re going to get a lot of help and all the information you need, whether you intend to live on Costa del Sol, in Barcelona or wherever else for that matter.
+Expats tend to be very active in forums and groups, so you’re going to get a lot of help and all the information you need, whether you intend to live on the Costa del Sol in Mijas, Malaga, Marbella in the larger cities of Barcelona and Madrid or maybe Alicante.
 Nonetheless, expats living in beach areas tend to be more relaxed and more willing to socialise than those living in big cities, where life is almost as hectic as in London.

 British groceries are quite popular in those areas of Spain where there are large groups of expats.
 If you encounter such a shop, you can be sure there’s a vibrant community of British people in the neighbourhood.
 Finding them should be as easy as entering the store and starting a conversation with any of the customers or with the shop assistants.